Road reopens to traffic following 'serious' fire in Mallusk area of Newtownabbey

 and live on Freeview channel 276

-Motorists are advised that the Trench Road in Mallusk has reopened to traffic following an earlier fire in the region.
+A NIFRS spokesperson stated: “Firefighters were called to reports of a fire in a commercial property on Trench Road, Mallusk.
+Firefighters wearing breathing apparatus used six jets to extinguish the fire.
+The incident was dealt with by 4.47pm.”

-Diversions had been in place throughout the road closure and drivers and the public had been asked to avoid the area for a time.
+The road was closed for a period of time, with motorists and members of the public being asked to avoid the area.

-Police had also advised local residents to keep windows closed during the incident.
+Police had also advised residents to keep windows closed during the incident.

-Providing an update, a PSNI spokesperson said: “Trench Road in Newtownabbey has now reopened to traffic following a fire in the area earlier this afternoon.”